MKLab-ITI/JGNN/tutorials/Data.md

 to construct the feature matrix.
 If features are dense (do not have a lot of zeroes), you could also consider using the `DenseMatrix` class instead of initializing a sparse matrix
-- the two classes are interoperable and have the same constructor arguments so that the rest of the code remains the same.
+- the two classes are interoperable and have the same constructor arguments so that the rest of the code in the tutorials remains the same.

 ```java
 Matrix features = new SparseMatrix(numNodes, numFeatures);